An Easy Guide to Scientific Pitch Notation

 What About Sharps and Flats?

-To label sharps and flats with SPN, just put the flat sign or sharp sign between the letter and the number.
-Want to sharp that C5?
-Call it C#5
+To label sharp or flat notes with SPN, put the flat sign or sharp sign between the letter and the number (for example, C#5).

 Scientific Pitch Notation: Cs on the Grand Staff